 People using screen readers frequently prompt the screen reader to scan for a list of hyperlinks.
-When the screen reader returns a list of hyperlinks, they are taken out of context.
+Unfortunately, when the screen reader returns a list of hyperlinks, they are taken out of context.
 All too often, document drafters hyperlink words such as "click here."
 Taken out of context, it is impossible to tell where the hyperlink goes.
-Instead, add the hyperlink to a description of the location being linked to.
+Instead, add the hyperlink to a description of the linked location.